top of page

 4. Gather Relevant Documents

 When submitting travel insurance claims, you need all the documents related to the claim(s) and more.
 Each type of claim has its own set of documents the policyholder must provide for success.
-Below are the important documents you may need per type of claim.
+Below are the important documents you may need for each type of claim.

 Flight Cancellation or Delay